 Account Takeover is when attackers abuse the inherent weaknesses in passwords to hijack an account for their own malicious ends.
 In an enterprise setting, it can be applied to everything from commandeering email accounts to illicitly accessing collaborative working tools or other SaaS services.
 The result can be anything from locking users out of accounts, to vast data breaches.

-In fact, the rush to put everything in the cloud has only magnified the problem, with vast volumes of critical information and vital processes now behind a remotely accessed login.
-The attack surface has fragmented and moved outside the perimeter.
+In fact, the move to hybrid working and rush to put everything in the cloud has only magnified the problem, with vast volumes of critical information and vital processes now behind a remotely accessed login.
+The Russia-Ukraine war has also driven an increasingly unstable security environment, driving malicious cyber activity.
+The attack surface is more under threat than ever, whilst also being fragmented and no longer contained within a perimeter.

 The most commonly sought credentials by cybercriminals are for cloud email services such as Microsoft 365.
 Compromising these allows an attacker a strong foothold for collecting intelligence, socially engineering employees or stealing critical IP emailed to the hijacked account.